Frequently asked questions

 • Phone LawAccess NSW on 1300 888 529.
 LawAccess NSW have trained staff who can listen to your legal issue and direct you to the appropriate service.

-• Use our online application.
-Our online application can help you figure out who it is best to talk to.
+• Use our online directory.
+Our online directory can help you figure out who it is best to talk to.
 There is likely a community legal centre in your local area; there may also be a state-wide service that can help you.

 There are two types of community legal centres in New South Wales – generalist and specialist community legal centres.
 Read more »